May 22, 2024

 Associate findings with a documentation section

-You can now associate Model Findings with sections within your model documentation.
-Doing so will allow you to track findings by severity, section-by-section, in the Documentation overview page.
+You can now associate model findings with sections within your model documentation.
+Doing so will allow you to track findings by severity, section-by-section, in the Document Overview page.

-Our revamped workflows UI pages enable more granular management of model and documentation lifecycles and deep integration with model inventory attributes.
+Our revamped workflows configuration enables more granular management of model and documentation lifecycles and deep integration with model inventory attributes.

-The new workflows UI includes the following features:
+The new workflows configuration includes the following features:

-We added a new property to the Long Text inventory field: ENABLE RICH TEXT FORMATTING.
+We added a new property to the Long Text inventory field type: enable rich text formatting

 We created a new Validation Report overview page which shows a section-by-section outline of a model’s validation report, including a total compliance summary for all risk areas associated with the model.

-We added the ability to flag models as Is Vendor Model and specify a vendor name.
+We added the ability to flag models as is vendor model and specify a vendor name during model registration.

-Also available is an improved look and functionality for model inventory filtering:
+Also available is an improved look and functionality for filtering the Inventory.

-Admin users can now modify the group the inventory model belongs to:
+You can now modify the group the model belongs to.

 Bug fixes